ponram7/leaditor/README.md

 # Lead Generation App (Leaditor)

 Leaditor is a web-based application designed for managing leads, primarily for businesses that generate and track potential customer information.
-Built using Django, Tailwind CSS, and HTMX, the app offers an interactive and dynamic experience for users to manage their lead data.
+Built using Django, bootstrap, and HTMX, the app offers an interactive and dynamic experience for users to manage their lead data.

 ## Features